What is Integrated Design?

 often the status quo.
 For example, residential recirculating water pumps save

-a little water by wasting a lot of copper and energy.
+a little water by wasting a lot of materials and energy.

 Because we are a nation of specialists, individual systems are pretty well optimized.
 However, the opportunities to improve the way systems connect are rich and unexplored.